Jayeshkulkarni17/Two-git-profiles-setup/README.md

-# Two-git-profiles-setup
-Managing multiple Git profiles on a single device can be challenging, especially when you switch between work and personal projects.
-In this guide, I’ll show you how to set up and manage two different Git profiles by configuring global and local Git settings.
+## Managing Multiple Git Profiles

+Follow these steps to set up and manage multiple Git profiles on your machine.

-Step 1: Check Your Current Git User Configurations
+### Step 1: Check Your Current Git User Configurations

-Before setting up multiple profiles, check your current user configuration to know what’s already in place.
+Before setting up multiple profiles, check your current user configuration to see what’s already in place.

---> git config --get user.name
+git config --get user.name
---> git config --get user.email
+git config --get user.email

-If you’re using Git on your machine for the first time, these may return nothing.
+If you’re using Git for the first time, these may return nothing.
 If you have a global user profile, it will display the configured username and email.

-Step 2: Set a Global Git Profile for work project
+Step 2: Set a Global Git Profile for General Use

-Typically, you’ll use your global Git profile for most of your projects, like personal or open-source contributions.
-However, when you’re working on a project that requires a different github account username and email (e.g., a work project or a client project), you can set a local profile for that specific repository.

-To set your global profile for general use, run the following commands:
+To set your global profile for most of your projects (personal or open-source contributions), run the following commands:

---> git config --global user.name "your-username"
---> git config --global user.email "your-email"
+git config --global user.name "your-username" git config --global user.email "your-email"

-This sets up a default profile for any repositories you work on unless you override it with a different configuration
+This sets up a default profile for any repositories unless you override it with a different local configuration.

+Step 3: Set a Local Git Profile for a Specific Repository When working on a project that requires a different GitHub account (e.g., work or client projects), you can set a local profile for that repository:

+git config --local user.name "your-work-username" git config --local user.email "your-work-email"

+This configures Git to use the specified username and email for this particular repository.
-Step 4: Handling Credentials with Different Profiles

-To ensure that the correct credentials are used when accessing remote repositories, you may want to set up different credentials for each profile.
-You can store credentials using Git’s credential helper.

-For HTTP/HTTPS URLs, run the following command to store the credentials path-specific:
+Step 4: Handling Credentials with Different Profiles To ensure the correct credentials are used for different repositories, you can store credentials using Git’s credential helper.
+For HTTP/HTTPS URLs, run the following command:

---> git config --global credential.useHttpPath true
+git config --global credential.useHttpPath true

-This tells Git to store credentials specific to each repository’s remote URL, which is helpful when switching between different accounts (like GitHub work and GitHub personal).
+This tells Git to store credentials specific to each repository’s remote URL, making it easier when switching between personal and work GitHub accounts.

-Step 5: Verify Your Setup using following commands
+Step 5: Verify Your Setup

+You can verify the configuration for each repository using the following commands:

 git config --get user.name
 git config --get user.email

-Conclusion :
+Conclusion
-With these steps, you can seamlessly manage multiple Git profiles on one device without getting your credentials mixed up.
-This setup helps when you need to use different usernames and emails for personal and work repositories, ensuring that commits are properly attributed.
-If you ever need to modify your settings, you can update the global and local configurations at any time using the commands above.
+With these steps, you can seamlessly manage multiple Git profiles on one device without mixing up your credentials.
+This setup is particularly useful when you need to use different usernames and emails for personal and work repositories.
+You can update your global and local configurations at any time using the commands above.